-The Register of Overseas Entities (ROE) maintained by Companies House in Cardiff commences on 1 August.
+The Register of Overseas Entities (ROE) maintained by Companies House in Cardiff commenced on 1 August 2022.

 This new UK register was established by the Economic Crime (Transparency and Enforcement) Act 2022, and creates new implications for overseas entities that own UK property.

 To coincide with the wider commencement of the register, a new land register application form question has been introduced, inviting applicants to confirm if they are subject to the scheme.
 For the majority of applicants (for example UK incorporated bodies or any natural person) this question can be answered ‘no’ and no further action is required.

 This register is not operated by Registers of Scotland rather it is maintained by Companies House.
 The Keeper of the Registers of Scotland will be under a duty to reject certain land register applications involving overseas entities who do not comply with the requirements of the Act.

 Read the Companies House news article on the launch of the register.